Are you seeing the ‘Sorry, this file type is not permitted for security reasons’ error in WordPress?

 The reason WordPress blocks many file types is to help keep your WordPress website secure.

-When you enable additional file types, we strongly advise that you take some security measures to protect your site.
+When you enable additional file types, we strongly advise taking some security measures to protect your WordPress website.

 - Restrict non-registered users, so they can only upload the file types that they need to upload.
 The best way to do this is with a file upload form.